jochemarends/simd/post1.md

     jnz     scalar_loop
     ret
 ```
 The first instruction of this procedure makes sure that the contents of the `rax` register is zero.
 This is because `rax` will be used for indexing.
 After that the program will jump to the `packed_test` label where will be checked whether the source operands contain eight more elements.
 If this is the case, a packed addition will be performed.
-Else, the scalar
+Else, the scalar.

+###

 ### Masking